 Once it’s cooled/hardened you can easily remove the baking cup and it is mess free!!!!

 The best part, the wax pops right out of the liner so you can just reuse the same one.
-I don’t wash mine in between scents because it comes out so cleanly, but you can if you’re being picky.
+I don’t even have to wash mine in between scents because it comes out so cleanly, but you can if you’d like to.

 How great is it to not have to dig or wipe anything out and your warmer still looks new when you’re done?